luciopaiva/itermoxyl/README.md

 Features:

 - directly learns about existing hosts by reading `~/.ssh/config`
-- doesn't require any configuration files (tools like `i2cssh` require you to manually create YAML descriptions of your environments)
+- doesn't require any configuration files (tools like `itermocil` and `i2cssh` require you to manually create YAML descriptions of your environments)
 - regexp support: no need to type in the name of each machine you want to connect to
 - supports [ssh config Include directives](https://man.openbsd.org/ssh_config#Include)
 - supports loose searches (see below)